Round Dollar (RD) Self Reported Market Cap Reaches $1.93 Billion

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Round Dollar launched on July 19th, 2021.
+Round Dollar’s launch date was July 19th, 2021.
 Round Dollar’s total supply is 15,994 tokens.
-Round Dollar’s official website is onecash.asia.
+The official website for Round Dollar is onecash.asia.
 Round Dollar’s official Twitter account is @onecashwallet and its Facebook page is accessible here.

 Buying and Selling Round Dollar